An Introduction to Linear Futures Contracts

 Liquidation Mechanism: Partial liquidation, insurance funding, and auto-deleveraging are adopted in the case of forced liquidation.

 Position: Only one position is available for one contract market at the same time: Assuming you have successfully opened a short position, you cannot open a long position simultaneously.
 Any long position will reduce your current short position.
-On one hand, your current short positions will become long position when the number of long contracts exceed the short position.
+On one hand, your current short positions will become long position when the number of long contracts exceeds the short position.
 On the other hand, your current short positions will increase when you sell short.
 In this case, you can’t long and short the same contract.

 Linear Contract: BTCUSDT